 World-music for the avantgarde was a completely different beast from world-music for the pop world.
 While pop artists were adopting melodic, timbric and rhythmic elements of African, Latin and Asian traditions, the avantgarde exploited those elements in a less explicit manner, as referents (backwards) to humankind's ancient past and (forward) to a futuristic global village.

-The melodramatic suites orchestrated by Masanori "Kitaro" Takahashi (1) in Japan, such as Oasis (1979) and Silk Road (1980), were emblematic of how electronics and world-music conquered the (pop) world.
+The melodramatic suites orchestrated by Masanori "Kitaro" Takahashi (1) in Japan, such as Oasis (?
+1976 - ?
+1979) and Silk Road (?
+1976/?
+1977 - ?
+1980), were emblematic of how electronics and world-music conquered the (pop) world.
 Osamu Kitajima's east-west folk-jazz fusion of The Source (? ? - ?
 1984) was the epitome of the meeting of different sounds under the aegis of new-age music.

-Japanese percussionist Yasukazu "Yas-Kaz " Sato composed music for western and eastern instruments, as well as home-made and toy instruments, for example on Jomon Sho (1984).
+Japanese percussionist Yasukazu "Yas-Kaz " Sato composed music for western and eastern instruments, as well as home-made and toy instruments, for example on Jomon Sho (?
+1982 - ?
+1984).

 The tradition of the Third Ear Band was pursued by ensemble works such as Do'Ah's Light Upon Light (? ? - ?
-1978), Inverness (1983) by Radiance (former Paul Winter Consort's cellist David Darling, guitarist Jim Scott and oboe player Nancy Rumbel), Ancient Future's Natural Rhythms (? ? - ?
-1981) Eternal Wind's Eternal Wind (1984), Night Ark's Picture (1986).
+1978), Inverness (?
+1983 - ?
+1984) by Radiance (former Paul Winter Consort's cellist David Darling, guitarist Jim Scott and oboe player Nancy Rumbel), Ancient Future's Natural Rhythms (? ? - ?
+1981) Eternal Wind's Eternal Wind (?
+1984 - ?
+1984), Night Ark's Picture (?
+1986 - ?
+1986).

 Jon Hassell's and Steve Roach's "de-contextualizing" and "de-constructing" approaches to world-music exerted an enormous influence on the electronic musicians of the 1980s.
-Seattle-based composer Jeff Greinke (2) fused ambient, industrial and ethnic idioms on Cities In Fog (1985), Timbral Planes (1988) and Changing Skies (1990).
+Seattle-based composer Jeff Greinke (2) fused ambient, industrial and ethnic idioms on Cities In Fog (jul 1984/apr 1985 - nov 1985), Timbral Planes (sep 1986/aug 1987 - late 1987) and Changing Skies (?
+1989 - nov 1989).

-Jazz trumpeter Mark Isham (2) crafted the atmospheric and oneiric Vapor Drawings (1983) and Tibet (1989), coining a psychedelic and electronic form of jazz-rock.
+Jazz trumpeter Mark Isham (2) crafted the atmospheric and oneiric Vapor Drawings (apr/may 1983 - ?
+1983) and Tibet (?
+1985 - feb 1989), coining a psychedelic and electronic form of jazz-rock.

-Michael Brook (1)'s Hybrid (1985) and Cobalt Blue (1992) Lucia Hwong (1)'s House of Sleeping Beauties (1985), Patrick O'Hearn (1)'s Ancient Dreams (1985) were works that mixed a austere performance, sublime arrangements, exotic fascination and metaphysical message.
+Michael Brook (1)'s Hybrid (?
+1983/?
+1985 - ?
+1985) and Cobalt Blue (?
+1990/?
+1992 - jun 1992) Lucia Hwong (1)'s House Of Sleeping Beauties (?
+1984 - ?
+1985), Patrick O'Hearn (1)'s Ancient Dreams (late 1984 - mid 1985) were works that mixed a austere performance, sublime arrangements, exotic fascination and metaphysical message.

-Michael Gilbert devised the electronic orchestration of African-inspired percussive music on The Light In The Clouds (1987).
+Michael Gilbert devised the electronic orchestration of African-inspired percussive music on The Light In The Clouds (?
+1986 - ?
+1987).

 The Wolf At The Ruins (? ? - ?
-1989) and Blind Messenger (1997), by Forrest Fang (11), who bridged the spiritual music of Deuter with a more authentic ethnic spirit and a more austere concept of the chamber concerto; Nierika (1989) and Cronica De Castas (1991), by Jorge Reyes (2); and Yatra (1990) and Dorje Ling (? ? - ?
+1989) and Blind Messenger (feb 1994/dec 1996 - ?
+1997), by Forrest Fang (11), who bridged the spiritual music of Deuter with a more authentic ethnic spirit and a more austere concept of the chamber concerto; Niérika (?
+1983/?
+1989 - jul 1989) and Cronica De Castas (sep 1990 -end 1990), by Jorge Reyes (2); and Yatra (?
+1987 - ?
+1990) and Dorje Ling (? ? - ?
 1992) by David Parsons (1); rank among the late masterpieces in the genre.

 The commercial success of Enya and Loreena McKennitt helped reintroduce the voice in new-age music.
 The exotic/spiritual overtones of those singers was the key to acceptance among the new-age community, for example for the evocative hymn-like vocal tours de force of Patrick Bernard's Atlantis Angelis (? ? - ?
 1988).

 World music of the new-age kind, in general, aimed at rediscovering the spirituality of ancient civilizations.